google-research/large_scale_mmdma/README.md

 parameters.
 It can be sampled from a 'uniform', 'normal', 'xavier_uniform' or 'xavier_normal' distributions.
 The parameters of the initialisation functions are passed to the same flag separated by a coma.
 See [initializers.py](https://github.com/google-research/large_scale_mmdma/blob/master/lsmmdma/initializers.py) and [train.py](https://github.com/google-research/large_scale_mmdma/blob/master/lsmmdma/train.py#L138).
 - `--l1`: float (default 1e-4), hyperparameter in front of both penalty terms.
+Note that the penalty terms are automatically scaled by 1/sqrt(p).
 - `--l2`: float (default 1e-4), hyperparameter in front of both distortion terms.
+Note that the distortion terms are automatically scaled by 1/(n*sqrt(p)).
 - `--lr`: float (default 1e-5), learning rate.
 - `--s`: float (default 1.0), scale parameter of the RBF kernel in MMD.